 Levi grew up on his family’s farm complex – which included a restaurant, banquet hall, and dozens of apartments – contributing to all facets of operations from building repairs to maintenance to catering management.
 He simultaneously earned a business degree from Penn State while he took the lead managing the farm’s rental properties and facilities.
 Levi’s diverse background allows him to approach every construction project with a fresh perspective.

 Even in his free time, Levi can be found with tools in hand renovating his house.
 He and his wife (a nationally competitive bodybuilder) enjoy weight training together.
 Levi also rides motocross.

 Favorite project: Chambers Road Residence

 Kirk manages the Hugh Lofting Timber Framing shop where he can be found laying out or cutting project components, coordinating job schedules, or encouraging a team approach with his easygoing style.
 Despite early plans for a career in underwater welding, Kirk has spent nearly 20 years in timber framing, with HLTF since 2009.
 He likes the challenge of designing joinery and has the keen observation skills to catch even the smallest mistake.
 Kirk lives in Lancaster County where he enjoys hunting and the occasional round of golf.

 Favorite project: West Chester Barn

 Jared started with Hugh Lofting Timber Framing in 2008 as a recent design graduate of Thaddeus Stephens College of Technology.
-He discovered carpentry was a bigger draw than CAD and now works in the shop as a joiner.
+He discovered carpentry was a bigger draw than CAD and now works in the shop as the lead joiner.
 Jared’s quiet consistency and ability to visualize a project from design through construction make him a valuable teammate.
 He holds an architecture associate degree and is Green Advantage certified.
-Recently married with a new baby at home, Jared manages to find time to hunt and watch Penn State football.
+Recently married with a toddler at home, Jared manages to find time to hunt and watch Penn State football.